Contenu de la page.

 IMPORTANT UPDATE

 Since October 2022, a new cochlear implant service has been open at the McGill University Health Center (MUHC) to provide proximity service to the population of Western Quebec.
 People waiting for service residing in Western Quebec can, if they wish, transfer their file to this new point of service.
-All those concerned will be contacted in the coming weeks.

 The CHU de Québec-Université Laval and its partners will continue to provide services to patients living in the east of the province.

-For more information on the new services offered at the MUHC, visit their website Quebec Cochlear Implant Program
+For more information on the new services offered at the MUHC, visit their website Quebec Cochlear Implant Program and the FAQ section

 __________________________________________________________________________________________________